Community Benefit Summary FY2020

-University of Vermont Medical Center’s community benefit falls into four general categories of investments
+The University of Vermont Medical Center’s Community Benefit falls into seven general categories of investment reported on Schedule H:

-- Health professions education (programs and financial assistance for physicians and medical students, nurses and nursing students, and other health professionals)
+- Health professions education, including programs and financial assistance for medical students, nursing students, and other allied health professionals

 (from Form 990, Schedule H)